Vaswani2003/Vaswani2003/README.md

-### Greetings! 👋
+## Greetings! 👋
-# I'm Vinamra Vaswani, a third-year Computer Science enthusiast deeply immersed in the world of coding and technology.
-Welcome to my GitHub haven!
+### I'm Vinamra Vaswani, a third-year Computer Science enthusiast deeply immersed in the world of coding and technology.
+Welcome to my GitHub profile!

-# As the Google DSC Lead and an active member of the GitHub community on campus, I've not only organized but also taken the stage as a spokesperson at numerous events.
+### As the Google DSC Lead and an active member of the GitHub community on campus, I've not only organized but also taken the stage as a spokesperson at numerous events.
-# I've got plenty of LeetCode solutions and useful academic resources here.
+### I've got plenty of LeetCode solutions and useful academic resources here.
 Feel free to use them, and I'd love to know if they've helped you out! 🌟

 ## 🚀 Quick Introduction